-Last week, we began our digital photo organizing journey by designating our digital photo hub, and migrating all digital images that we’d like to include in our photo collection into the digital hub.
-This week, we will gain a clear understanding of the scope of the organizing task that lies ahead by conducting a thorough inventory of our digital photo collection as it exists in the “BEFORE” state.
+Last week, we began our digital photo organizing journey by designating our digital photo hub, and migrating all digital images that we’d like to include in our photo collection into that hub.
+This week, we will get a better understanding of the scope of our photo organizing project that lies ahead by creating a digital photo inventory of our collection.

 WHAT DOES A DIGITAL PHOTO INVENTORY CONSIST OF?

-Remember all of those sub-folders you created last week during the migration process?
-For each of those sub-folders, you are going to record the number of images contained within the folder, as well as size of each sub-folder (i.e., the total number of gigabytes).
+Remember all of those sub-folders you created last week during the hub migration process?
+For each of those sub-folders, you’re going to record the number of images contained within the folder, as well as size of each sub-folder (i.e., the total number of gigabytes).

 WHY GO THROUGH THE TROUBLE OF CREATING A DIGITAL PHOTO INVENTORY?

 First, it provides a starting point for you to gauge progress.
-A large component of organizing digital photos is “decluttering” the collection…that is, deleting poor quality photos and duplicates.
-It’s important to obtain a baseline snapshot of the size and quantity of your image collection so that you have these numbers as a basis of comparison after you complete the organization process.
+A huge part of the digital photo organization process is “decluttering” the collection (deleting poor quality photos and duplicates).
+It’s important to have that baseline snapshot of the size and quantity of your image collection so that you have these numbers as a basis of comparison after you complete the organization process (AKA your AFTER shot).

 Knowing the size of the collection can also help you to plan out an appropriate timeline for completing your organizing project.
 The timeline for organizing a collection that consists of 5,000 photos is quite different than the timeline for organizing a collection consisting of 250,000 photos!

 And knowing the approximate size of your digital photo collection is helpful when selecting backup tools and products, and setting up accounts on photo storage sites.

 HOW DO I DETERMINE THE NUMBER & SIZE OF DIGITAL FILES?

 So hopefully, I’ve sold you on the merits of this baseline photo inventory thing.
 Now let’s talk logistics.